-One of the most pleasing factors of data science degree programs is that they can be found in the online setting.
+The short answer is yes.
+One of the best options about the area of data science is that many programs are offered entirely online.
 A large majority of upcoming college students are considering online degree options, due to the convenience and flexibility of this option.
-For data science students, online degree programs can allow for more independence while working through courses, which could increase awareness and self-motivation for future careers.
+For students, online data science programs can allow for more independence while working through courses, which could increase awareness and self-motivation for future careers.

 Students might find that the time it takes to complete online degree programs in data science depends on several different factors.
 Students that have enrolled in online programs may be able to attend their courses more frequently, since they can report to their class at their own convenience.
 Combining the responsibility of work and education can also have a direct impact on how quickly students complete their program online.

 Data science can touch on many different specialized fields, but can also be very broad in its application.
 If you have an interest in statistics or data analysis, this is definitely a career field to consider.

 Degree programs that focus on data science can be found under many different names.
 Students that are interested in the IT field may enroll in programs such as Data Analysis or Information and Data Science to help encourage growth within this field.
 Students interested in business can also enroll in programs that are specific to their needs, such as Business Intelligence, Finance, or Marketing.

 Data science has been a trending career choice for professionals that are looking for a new industry, but it can be a confusing field to explore.
 When looking up opportunities, there are various positions such as "machine learning engineer" and "business analyst," and even a general "data scientist" that requires years of experience using programs such as SQL and R. Here are some frequently asked questions from those that are curious of what they can do with a data science job or gain higher education to break into the field.